Fonemine/documentation/cpq_for_hubspot.md

 ## Uninstalling Mobileforce CPQ (that was previously installed from the HubSpot Marketplace)

-In order to uninstall Mobileforce CPQ
+In order to uninstall Mobileforce CPQ from your HubSpot instance:

 * go into HubSpot > Settings > Integrations > Connected Apps and
 * Select the Mobileforce App in to Mobileforce CPQ and hit Uninstall – This would uninstall the previous Mobileforce CPQ